WingWhiper/JFKFileDownloader/README.md

 TODO:

 *Check if files already been downloaded

 *Only download new files

 *Only make a new zip if prompted to

+COMPLETED:
+*Check if files already been downloaded - Thanks @PatrickWaweru